brijeshrajbhar007/Snake_Water_Gun_game/README.md

 # > In this coded simple if - else function are used with a random function to play fair.

-# > You can run this code on VScode or pther different python compilers.
+# > You can run this code on VScode or other different python compilers.

 def game(a,b):
     if a == "s":